 In recent years, the quality of life of patients with CRC during chemotherapy has attracted much attention.
 Different from the traditional biomedical models, modern medical models do not take tumor elimination as the only goal, and their evaluation of survival rate of cancer patients is more systematic, especially paying attention to the quality of life of patients after surgery and chemotherapy[30].
-The concept of quality of life is extremely complex, including physical, psychological, social function and mental state, etc. It reflects the gap between personal expectations and actual living conditions.
-Research has shown CRC surgery and chemotherapy cause changes in normal defecation patterns and disorder of self-image, and lead to negative emotions such as anxiety and depression, and then affect the quality of life of patients seriously[31].
+The concept of quality of life is extremely complex, including physical, psychological, social function, mental state, etc. It reflects the gap between personal expectations and actual living conditions.
+Research has shown that CRC surgery and chemotherapy cause changes in normal defecation patterns and disorder of self-image, and lead to negative emotions such as anxiety and depression, and then affect the quality of life of patients seriously[31].
 In this study, the FACT-C scale was used valuate the quality of life of patients with CRC after chemotherapy, and then we found a general decline in quality of life.
-For FACT-C scale, the decline of functional status is the most obvious, followed by physiological status, additional attention score, and the decline of social/family status is relatively small.
+For the FACT-C scale, the decline of functional status is the most obvious, followed by physiological status and additional attention score, and the decline of social/family status is relatively small.
 The reason may be that after cancer chemotherapy, patients get the support and encouragement from family and friends, and get a great emotional release.
 Physical activities are closely related to the quality of life of CRC patients.
-A large number of studies have shown that the overall quality of life of patients who participate in physical activities for a long time is significantly higher than that who do not[32].
+A large number of studies have shown that the overall quality of life of patients who participate in physical activities for a long time is significantly higher than that of patients who do not[32].
 Baduanjin exercise has been found effective in improving the quality of life and mental health, and reducing stress[33].
-Ferguson et al[26] also found 2 mo of brief cognitive-behavioral therapy intervention could improve the quality of life and verbal memory performance of breast cancer survivors effectively.
-In this study, we found that the scores of four dimensions of FACT-C scale were improved after 3 mo of Baduanjin combined CBT intervention on patients with CRC after chemotherapy, and the quality of life was further improved by 6 mo of intervention.
-Baduanjin exercise could improve the physical function and while CBT could relieve the negative emotion effectively, they cooperate with each other and play a benign promoting role together.
+Ferguson et al[26] also found that 2 mo of brief cognitive-behavioral therapy intervention could improve the quality of life and verbal memory performance of breast cancer survivors effectively.
+In this study, we found that the scores of the four dimensions of the FACT-C scale were improved after 3 mo of Baduanjin combined CBT intervention in patients with CRC after chemotherapy, and the quality of life was further improved by 6 mo of intervention.
+Baduanjin exercise could improve the physical function and CBT could relieve the negative emotion effectively, and they cooperate with each other and play a benign promoting role together.